Terracotta-OSS/jira-site/issues/CDV-22.md

 <div markdown="1" class="comment">

-The -v parameter needs to be passed  for dso-env to display the value of TC\1JAVA\1OPTS
+The -v parameter needs to be passed  for dso-env to display the value of TC\_JAVA\_OPTS

-I've switched it so that the default action for dso-env is to print TC\1JAVA\1OPTS, that way it will work if it was invoked via the Windows Explorer (no params), or from the command-line.
+I've switched it so that the default action for dso-env is to print TC\_JAVA\_OPTS, that way it will work if it was invoked via the Windows Explorer (no params), or from the command-line.

 Pass -q to make it quiet.